wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 3. Compute the congestion index.
 4. Send the updated congestion index to the backend.
 5. Once the backend has acknowledged the update, go to the next iteration.
-6. The thread terminates only with manual exit of the program.

 The number of congestion computation threads is fixed, because the map does not change.

-The number of road segments is fixed.
+The number of road segments is also fixed.

-Formula to calculate the congestion index:

-1. Once a vehicle shows up on the road segment, put the car and the timestamp into an array.
-2. Sum up the difference between the current time and the timestamp for each vehicle.
-3. Divide the sum by the number of vehicles.
-4. Once the vehicle leaves the road segment, remove the record from the array.
+Currently, the congestion index is simply how many vehicles there are on either lanes of the road segment.

 ## Traffic Light Control Workflow

+Current implementation is to have the traffic lights toggled at fixed sequence and fixed time interval.

 One single thread exists for doing traffic light control.

+Ideally, the traffic light control workflow should be the following.

 1. Ask for road congestion information.
 2. Check where there are any vehicles at the cross roads.
 3. Make decision on changing the traffic lights.
 4. Send the updated traffic light status to the backend.
 5. Wait for the backend to acknowledge, go to the next iteration.
-6. The thread terminates only with manual exit of the program.

-## Unit Test Workflow
+## Frontend Webpage Implementation

+The frontend page polls the backed at fixed time interval to get vehicle and traffic light status.

+Once the backend responses, the front page adjusts vehicle positions and traffic lights.

 ## Tutorials